MatthiasWM/NewtonROMReader/README.md

 The SO-DIMM 72 modules are not very common anymore and are somewhat hard to find.
 The SD Card socket is a standard SMD part.
-Pin headers should be square shaped to fit the Arduino receptables well.
+Pin headers should be square shaped to fit the Arduino receptacle well.

 ## Usage